Ritik1510/cp-server-js/learnings.md

     connectDB();

     ```
-- Mongoose always return `object` as response.
+- Mongoose always return `objects` as response.
 - `app.use()` method is only used for middleware configurations and middleware settings.
 - After setting up the `app.js` file by using express.js then install `cors` and `cookie-parser`, and use it in app.js file.
 - Set the cors configuration by looking the cors offical npm docs.